Cutting Through The Jargon

 Now, this doesn't mean nobody will ever slip, but it signifies that every possible measure has been taken to reduce the chance.
 This can be pivotal in determining if the floor is at fault for a slip.

 This is up to you, but it can often delay the test and sending the report through.
-If it’s just a one-off test we can go through another approved contractor and take payment via card.
+If it’s just a one-off test we can go through another approved contractor or take payment via card.

 • request-appointmnet